 If the price of your cryptocurrency has plummeted, there may be a silver lining that can save you thousands of dollars on your tax bill: tax-loss harvesting.

-In this guide, we’ll break down what tax loss harvesting is, explain why cryptocurrency is an unusually effective candidate for taking advantage of it, and walk through a step-by-step process to identify the best candidates for tax savings in your crypto portfolio.
+In this guide, we’ll break down what tax loss harvesting is, explain why cryptocurrency is an unusually effective candidate for taking advantage of it, and walk through a step-by-step process to help you identify the best candidates for tax savings in your crypto portfolio.

-The difficult part for investors is identifying which of their cryptocurrencies in their portfolio have the highest cost basis (original purchase price) when compared to the current market price.
+The difficult part for investors is identifying which of the cryptocurrencies in their portfolio have the highest cost basis (original purchase price) when compared to the current market price.
 These are the assets that present the greatest opportunity for tax savings.

 Whenever total capital gains and losses for the year add up to a negative number, a net capital loss is incurred.
 If the net capital loss is less than or equal to $3,000 ($1,500 if you are married and filing a separate tax return), then that entire capital loss can be used to offset other types of income—like the income from your job.

 Net losses exceeding $3,000 are rolled forward to subsequent years.

 Many investors choose to wait until the end of the tax year to identify tax-loss harvesting opportunities and minimize their capital gains.

 Because cryptocurrencies are so volatile, investors often have multiple opportunities to take advantage of tax-loss harvesting over the course of a year.
 Regularly taking advantage of these price dips can help investors save money and reduce stress at the end of a tax year.

 If you find yourself in one of these scenarios, tax-loss harvesting may not be right for you.